adamfriedl/javascript-intro-to-css-v-000/README.md

 ## Working in style(s)
 ![James Brown](https://media4.giphy.com/media/3oEjI8PRXbQNk8dt2U/200.gif)

-Standard HTML without any mockup makes our content render in the browser's default styles, which are generally incredibly dull.
+Standard HTML without any markup makes our content render in the browser's default styles, which are generally incredibly dull.
 It makes our HTML look like a document, which was the original intention of HTML.
 Nowadays, HTML is used for apps, games, and much more — these barely resemble documents, if at all.